unfoldingWord-box3/checking-extension/README.md

     - doRepoInitAll - creates new checking project

 - webview-ui/src/components/TranslationCheckingView.tsx - wrapper for TranslationCheckingPane, provides authentication
--
+  - handleMessage - Handles incoming message events from backend
+    - update - handler for when client side has loaded the checking data.
+This is in response to sendFirstLoadMessage() being called when view is opened

-- webview-ui/src/components/TranslationCheckingPane.tsx - UI for checking webview
+- webview-ui/src/components/TranslationCheckingPane.tsx - UI for checking webview - uses checking-tool-rcl

 - src/utilities/resourceUtils.ts - business logic for checking tool
   - loadResources - loads all the resources for checking tool